How To Be More Talkative

 5. Use Cold Reads

 A great way to keep a conversation going without asking too many questions is to use cold reads.
+Cold reads are when you make a guess about someone based on their appearance and the vibe they give off.

 Here are a few examples:

-Also, when you make these observations, make sure to throw in some sugar.
+Also, when you make these observations, make sure to add some sugar.
 Observe positive or interesting traits about them, something that strokes their ego.
-Never make negative observations like, “You look like you don’t play a lot of sports,” or, “You don’t seem like the reading type.”
+Which brings me to my next point.

 6. Cater to Their Vanity

-But conversations are a contact sport.
-There is another person involved.
-And ultimately, this other person is not too concerned with how much or how little you talk.
+Most people, when they want to learn how to be more talkative, think they should never stop chattering.
+But ultimately, the other person doesn’t care how much or how little you talk.
 They are just concerned with getting their emotional needs met.

 A few examples:

-An attention-seeking joker will be happiest if you laugh at their drolleries and let them know how they are the delight of the party.
+A joker will be happiest if you laugh at their drolleries and let them know how they are the delight of the party.

-It won’t matter much how many or how few words you say.
+It won’t matter how many or how few words you say.
 In fact, you might say very little and they might constantly be talking.
 But in their minds, you still seemed talkative because you said the right things.
 You validated them at key points in the conversation.

 7. Use Multi-Threading

-A novice conversationalist will cling to one thread.
+A beginner conversationalist will cling to one thread.
 For example, they might start talking about last night’s game and then milk that thread until it’s dead.
 Only then do they switch to another topic.

 The expert conversationalist will use multi-threading.
 They will start with topic A, but then midway switch to topic B, then come back to topic A shortly, then introduce topic C.